sakan811/kana-flashcard-web-app/README.md

      2.1.
 Generate an auth secret: <https://auth-secret-gen.vercel.app/>

-     - With Dockererized Web-App:
+     - With Dockerized Web-App:

        2.1.1.
 Copy the generated secret to `.env.docker` file and paste to `AUTH_SECRET`.

-     - With Dockererized Web-App:
+     - With Dockerized Web-App:

        2.1.1.
 Copy the generated secret to `.env` file and paste to `AUTH_SECRET`.